viknesb/angular1And2/README.md

 ##Getting Started

+Before getting started make sure you have the latest version of node, bower, gulp globally installed.

 1. Clone this repo

 1. Run `npm install`

+1. Run the build version by command 'gulp serve-dev' and prod version by 'gulp serve-prod'

+1. The dev version should serve the app and watch for changes in typescript and recompile project.

+Optional:

-1. Run the TypeScript compiler and watch for changes `npm run tsc`
+Run the TypeScript compiler and watch for changes `npm run tsc`

-1. Open 2nd terminal and launch the app in the browser `npm start`

 ## Running Node and NPM